 Always wear protective clothing when handling asbestos.
 Work outside if possible and use hand tools rather than power tools.
 In some cases it might be safer not to remove it - Environmental Health staff can advise.
-Please phone 01349 886603 and an enquiry will be raised for the Environmental Health team who can give you further advice.
+To raise an enquiry with our Environmental Health team, phone 01349 886603.

 Keep it secure

-Keep asbestos waste, or even suspected asbestos waste, safe from interference (e.g. children should be kept away from it).
+Keep asbestos waste, or even suspected asbestos waste, safe from interference (for example; children should be kept away from it).
 Keep it wet to avoid producing dust.